Safe Care Family Visitation

 Safety—Teaches parents to identify and remove hazards to prevent accidents or injury within the home.

-What Families Should Be Referred*Children age 0-5 *Open Neglect Case or History of Neglect *Lack of Resources / Impoverished *Lack of Social Support *Deficit in Knowledge of Effective Parenting Strategies *Adolescent Parents *Parents in Active Treatment or a History of Substance Abuse *Young Parents with Multiple Births *First Time Parents *New Foster Parents or Relative Placements |
+*Children age 0-5 *Open Neglect Case or a History of Neglect *Lack of Resources / Impoverished / Lack of Social Support *Deficit in Knowledge of Effective Parenting Strategies *Adolescent Parents *Parents in Treatment or a History of Substance Abuse *Young Parents with Multiple Births *First Time Parents, New Foster Parents or Relative Placements |

-What Families Are NOT Appropriate for SafeCare*Diagnosed with severe intellectual disabilities *Diagnosed with Autism *Diagnosed with Oppositional Defiant Disorder *Medically Fragile |
+*Diagnosed with severe intellectual disabilities *Diagnosed with Autism *Diagnosed with Oppositional Defiant Disorder *Medically Fragile |

-Children First, Inc has been granted PSSF funding to provide SafeCare Services to 20 families during Fiscal Year 2012-2013.
-To refer a family for SafeCare Ser-vices, simply complete the SafeCare Initial Referral Form and return it to
+Children First, Inc has been granted PSSF funding to provide SafeCare Services to 54 families during Fiscal Year 2019-20.
+To refer a family for SafeCare Services, simply complete the SafeCare Referral Form and return it to the SafeCare Program Coordinator Mary: mary@childrenfirst-inc.org or by fax at 706-316-3616.

 |